hedgehogqa/r-hedgehog/README.md

 Example
 =======

-To get a quick feel for how hedgehog feels, here's a quick example showing some of the properties a reversing function should have.
+To get a quick look of how Hedgehog feels, here's a quick example showing some of the properties a reversing function should have.
 We'll be testing the `rev` function from `package:base`.

     forall( gen.c( gen.sample(1:100) ), function(xs) identical ( rev(rev(xs)), xs))